aaltogamers/AG_LoL_OSM/src/content/english/rules.md

   are not available in the following games of the series.
 - 2.4.1: Use of Drafter.lol ([https://drafter.lol/](https://drafter.lol/))
   is mandatory except on the final day if Riot Games Tournament Realm is used.
 - 2.7: The team at the top of the bracket will be the home team/blue side.
-The game administrators will create the games.
-Home team/blue side will be responsible for creating and supplying the other team with the Drafter.lol.
+Home team/blue side will be responsible for creating and supplying the other team with the Drafter.lol and the game lobby. **For streamed games, tournament admins will create the Drafter.lol and the game lobby.**

 Players must adhere to Aalto Gamers [Safer Space Policy](https://aaltogamers.fi/safespace).
 Players breaking the policy are subject to disciplinary action or disqualification of their team from the tournament.
 &nbsp;